 In March 2017, the FASB issued ASU No. 2017-07, "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost."
 Under the new guidance, employers will present the service cost component of the net periodic benefit cost in the same income statement line item (e.g., Salaries and Benefits) as other employee compensation costs arising from services rendered during the period.
 In addition, only the service cost component will be eligible for capitalization in assets.
 Employers will present the other components separately (e.g., Other Noninterest Expense) from the line item that includes the service cost.
 ASU No. 2017-07 is effective for interim and annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted, however, the Company has decided not to early adopt.
-Employers will apply the guidance on the presentation of net periodic benefit cost in assets to the service cost component will be applied prospectively.
+Employers will apply the guidance on the presentation of the components of net periodic benefit cost in the income statement retrospectively.
+The guidance limiting the capitalization of net periodic benefit cost in assets to the service cost component will be applied prospectively.
 The Company expects to utilize the ASU's practical expedient allowing entities to estimate amounts for comparative periods using the information previously disclosed in their pension and other postretirement benefit plan footnote.
 ASU No. 2017-07 is not expected to have a material impact on the Company's Consolidated Financial Statements.